The SBA Facilitates Business Deals

 General Terms of SBA 7(A) Loans for Business Purchases

 For SBA 7(A) loans used to buy real estate, the length of the loan may be up to 25 years.
 For SBA 7(A) loans used to buy a business, the length of the loan may be up to 10 years.
 For loans less than $150,000, the SBA will guaranty 85% of the loan.
 For loans more than $150,000, the SBA will guaranty 75% of the loan.
-This of course means that the physical assets of the business itself or personal collateral from the buyer will have to guaranty the balance of the loan.
+This means that the physical assets of the business itself or personal collateral from the buyer will have to guaranty the balance of the loan.
 The interest rate on SBA-backed loans are 2.25% to 2.75% above the prime interest rate.
 The prime interest rate in the winter of 2021 is 3.25% (a very low rate historically speaking), which means the interest rate for the typical SBA 7(A) loan would be 6%.
 Note that the typical loan terms are fixed rate over the life of the loan, with monthly payments of both principal and interest.

 Example of Using SBA 7(A) Loan for Purchase of Business